NVJ9SINGHNAVJOT/media-docker/CONTRIBUTING.md

 #### media-docker-consumer:
 - Run **_task consumer_**.
 This service is responsible for all heavy tasks related to file conversions and storage (Max resource consumption).

+#### media-docker-failed:
+- Run **_task failed_**.
+This service handles retries for failed messages from other topics by consuming them from the "failed-letter-queue".

 #### media-docker-server:
 - Run **_task server_**.
 This service provides API services for file upload and sending messages to Kafka.